cznic/99c/README.md

 ### Installing C packages

-To use a C package with programs compiled with 99c it's necessary to install a 99c version of the package.
+To use a C package with programs compiled by 99c it's necessary to install a 99c version of the package.
 The lib directory contains some such installers.
 For example

     $ cd lib/xcb
     $ go generate